 El Paso by Marty Robbins

-El Paso can be a little more challenging for some players as it’s a quicker song and features a lot of chord changes, but many of the chords at either minor or 7th chords, mkaing them that much easier to play.
+El Paso can be a little more challenging for some players due to the fact that it’s a quicker song and features a lot of chord changes, but many of the chords are either minor or 7th chords, making it relatively easy to simplify for beginners.

 I Will Always Love You by Dolly Parton

-I Will Always Love You is one of those songs that has a different singer in your head depending on when you were born, but if you’re a country fan, you’re going all the way back to Dolly (as we always do).
+I Will Always Love You is one of those songs that has a different singer in your head depending on when you were born and the genre you listen to most, but if you’re a country fan, you’re going all the way back to Willie Nelson, or Dolly (as we always do).

 Mammas Don’t Let Your Babies Grow Up to Be Cowboys by Willie Nelson

-Originally written by Ed and Patsy Bruce, the song was orignally recorded by Ed in 1976, but really made a splash when Waylon Jennings and Willing Nelson recorded it for their 1978 duet record Waylong & Willie.
-The song spent a month on the top of the country charts and even broke the top half of the Billboard Hot 100 – no mean feat in 2978.
+Originally written by Ed and Patsy Bruce, the song was orignally recorded by Ed in 1976, but really made a splash when Waylon Jennings and Willie Nelson recorded it for their 1978 duet record Waylon & Willie.
+The song spent a month on the top of the country charts and even broke the top half of the Billboard Hot 100 – no mean feat in 1978.

-For beginner guitarists, the track is a good song to concentrate on your strumming, as the chords only change once every bar, leaving you to focus your energy on getting the strum pattern down – and if you’re this far down the list, you’ll have come across this strumming pattern at least once.
-The pattern hits the bass note and then a pair of down-up strokes on the treble strings, repeating four times before the chord changes, super straight forward and good practice.
+For beginner guitarists, the track is a good song to concentrate on and practice your strumming, as the chords only change once every bar.
+This leaves you to focus your energy on getting the strumming pattern down – and if you’re this far down the list, you’ll have come across this strumming pattern at least once.
+The pattern hits the bass note and then a pair of down-up strokes on the treble strings, repeating four times before the chord changes.
+It’s super straight forward and surprisingly effective when played right.

 On the Road Again by Willie Nelson

 Written by the man himself, On The Road Again is a classic Willie Nelson song that’s made it onto more road trip mix tapes over the years than maybe any other song.
-However, what’s particularly amazing about the song is how it came about.
+However, what is particularly amazing about the song is how it came to be.